Sharp bounds and testability of a Roy model of STEM major choices: Proofs and additional results relating to mixed discrete-continuous outcomes

 \begin{enumerate} \item Let $(Y_0,Y_1)$ be an arbitrary pair of random variables.
 Let $Y$ and $D$ satisfy Assumptions~\ref{ass:roy} and~\ref{ass:sel}.
 Then the distribution functions $F_1$ and $F_0$ of $Y_1$ and $Y_0$ respectively, satisfy

 for $d=0,1,$ and for all $y_1$ and $y_2$ in $\mathbb R\cup\{\pm\infty\}$, such that $y_1<y_2$. \item Let $Y$ be an arbitrary random variable and $D$ be a binary random variable.
-Let $F_1$ and $F_0$ be right-continuous functions satisfying (\ref{eq:fcn}).
+Let $F_1$ and $F_0$ be cumulative distribution functions satisfying (\ref{eq:fcn}).
 Then there exists a pair $(Y_1,Y_0)$ with cdfs $F_1$ and $F_0$ respectively, such that Assumptions~\ref{ass:roy} and~\ref{ass:sel} are satisfied. \end{enumerate}